-Apple earned a grade of A, scoring 103 points out of 135 possible points, the highest score of 30 retailers.
-This company has made impressive strides in this area, not only maintaining and regularly updating a restricted substances list (Apple’s Regulated Substances Specification or RSS) but also aiming for full material disclosure of its private label products to analyze every component in the products it sells, with over 20,000 out of 40,000 reviewed so far.
-Its restricted substance list applies to private label and brand name products, packaging, manufacturing processes, and in-house purchasing.
+Apple improved on its grade of A from last year, scoring an A+ with 106.25 points out of 135 points this year.
+Apple ranked first out of 40 retailers.
+Apple has made impressive strides in this area, not only maintaining and frequently updating a Beyond Restricted Substance List (Apple’s Regulated Substances Specification or RSS) but also aiming for full material disclosure of its private-label products to analyze every component in the products it sells, with more than 25,000 out of 50,000 reviewed so far.
+Its RSS applies to private-label and brand-name products, packaging, manufacturing processes, and in-house purchasing.
 The company has a comprehensive system to ensure compliance, including training on the RSS and on chemicals management more broadly such as through the Apple Environmental Health and Safety Academy.

-Opportunities for improvement: Apple can make even more progress by setting public quantifiable goals for reducing and eliminating chemicals of concern and expanding its Full Material Disclosure initiative to brand name products sold in Apple stores and on Apple.com.
+Opportunities for improvement: Apple can make even more progress by setting transparent public, quantifiable goals with specific timelines for reducing and eliminating chemicals of concern and expanding its Full Material Disclosure initiative to brand name products sold in Apple stores and on Apple.com.
+The company should also report how it is ensuring that the molded fiber packaging materials the company is increasingly utilizing are not treated with PFAS.
 Apple should also become a signatory to the Chemical Footprint Project and pilot it with key private label suppliers.

 Summary of Apple’s Grade

 Apple’s Regulated Substances Specification (RSS) details thresholds for chemicals in its products, and functions as a Beyond Restricted Substance List (BRSL) because many of these chemicals or classes of chemicals are not regulated by any governmental entity.